Use the 'Get to Great' method to rcognise and fix sales problems and improve the sales effectiveness of sales process and sales organisations.

 Article by Clive Miller

-If you need a new approach to sales leadership and sales management or if you would like to try the Get to Great method, we can help.
-Telephone +44 (0)118 983 3887.
+If you need if you need to fix sales problems or improve the sales effectiveness of a sales process or if you would like to try the Get to Great method, we can help.
+Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.